-Get tips for outsourcing and hiring subcontractors to grow your freelance business and learn how to build strong partner relationships.
+Get tips for outsourcing and working with subcontractors to grow your freelance business and build strong partner relationships.

 When you’re a freelancer, the amount of work you can take on is limited by the amount of time you have available.
 If you’re not ready to expand your business and hire employees, the best way to move past this limit is to outsource work to strategic partners and hire subcontractors.